 Cultural Management is in fact a relatively new discipline which studies how cultural productions can be managed to enhance quality of life and facilitate policy-making.

-Prof. Sidney Cheung, Director of the BA Programme in Cultural Management at CUHK, said, ‘The programme aims to develop the entrepreneurial sense and skills of humanities students and train them to be the cultural intermediaries in a diversified economy.’
+Director of the BA Programme in Cultural Management at CUHK, said, ‘The programme aims to develop the entrepreneurial sense and skills of humanities students and train them to be the cultural intermediaries in a diversified economy.’
 It focuses on scopes of studies:

-- Cultural Development and Creative Industry;
+- Cultural and Creative Industries.

 Joyce Tse joined the programme years ago because she saw the trend that ‘more attention is paid to culture in Hong Kong nowadays.
 Through the programme, I hoped to explore the world’s heritage and culture and apply the knowledge to Hong Kong.’

 Similar programmes are found in all the renowned universities in China and around the world.
 CUHK’s is supported by the 13 departments in the Faculty of Arts.
 Scholarships are available to successful applicants.
 The programme also supports the students in travel expenses and other fees incurred from joining internships and local cultural events.